longtermrisk/marltoolbox/README.md

 You should read this quick introduction to [RLlib](https://docs.ray.io/en/master/rllib.html).

-And later too, to explore `RLLib` further please refer to the [`RLLib` documentation](https://docs.ray.io/en/master/rllib-toc.html).
+And later too, to explore `RLLib` further, please refer to the [`RLLib` documentation](https://docs.ray.io/en/master/rllib-toc.html).
 Finally, you also can find many
 [examples provided by `RLLib`](https://github.com/ray-project/ray/tree/master/rllib/examples).

 ### Toolbox installation

-The installation is tested with Ubuntu 18.04 LTS (prefered) and 20.04 LTS.
+The installation is tested with Ubuntu 18.04 LTS (preferred) and 20.04 LTS.
 It requires less than 20 Go of space including all the dependencies like PyTorch, etc.

-**Optional**: Connect to your Virtual Machine(VM) on Google Cloud Platform(GCP) with:
+**Optional**: Connect to your virtual machine(VM) on Google Cloud Platform(GCP) with:
 ```bash
 gcloud compute ssh {replace-by-instance-name}
 ```